-SUMMARY REPORT BOA RD OF DIREC PART 1 TORS 7 August 2024 Report Title: Board Assura ance F ramework Re port Executive/ Non-Executive ve Lead: Denver Greenhalgh Senior Director of Governance & Corporate Affairs Report Author(s): Denver Greenhalgh Senior Director of Governance & Corporate Affairs Report discussed previo ously at: Executive Team Level of Assurance: Level 1 \checkmark Level 2 \checkmark Level 3
+SUMMARY REPORT BOARD OF DIRECTORS PART 1 • Report Title: Board Assura ance F ramework Re port Executive/ Non-Executive ve Lead: Denver Greenhalgh Senior Director of Governance & Corporate Affairs Report Author(s): Denver Green halgh Senior Director of Governance & Corporate Affairs Report discussed previous ously at: Executive Team Level of Assurance: Level 1 ✓ Level 2 ✓ Level 3

 Risk Assessment of Report

-Summary of risks highlighted in this report All high-level risks included in the Strategic and Corporate Risk Registers.
+Summary of risks highlighted in this report All high-level risks included in the Strategic and

+Corporate Risk Registers.

 Which of the Strategic risk(s) does this report SR1 Safety ✓

-relates to: SR2 People (workforce) \checkmark
+relates to: SR2 People (workforce) ✓

-SR3 Finance and Resources Infrastructure ~
+SR3 Finance and Resources Infrastructure ✓

-SR4 Demand/ Capacity ~
+SR4 Demand/ Capacity ✓

-SR5 Statutory Public Inquiry \checkmark
+SR5 Statutory Public Inquiry ✓

-SR6 Cyber Attack \checkmark
+SR6 Cyber Attack ✓

-SR7 Capital \checkmark
+SR7 Capital ✓

-SR8 Use of Resources ~
+SR8 Use of Resources ✓

-SR9 Digital and Data ~
+SR9 Digital and Data ✓

 Does this report mitigate the Strategic risk(s)?
 No

 Are you recommending a new risk for the EPUT No

 Strategic or Corporate Risk Register?
 Note:

 Strategic risks are underpinned by a Strategy

 and are longer-term

 If Yes, describe the risk to EPUT's organisational N/A

 objectives and highlight if this is an escalation

 from another EPUT risk register.

-Describe what measures will you use to meritar
+N/A

 Describe what measures will you use to monitor N/A

 mitigation of the risk